metabrainz/musicbrainz-server/HACKING-URL.md

 * Potential query (`?...`) and fragment (`#...`);
   - For example `&list=...` is removed from YouTube video URLs taken from a playlist.

-* Potential patterns to be blocked (search pages, unreliable URLs...);
+* Potential patterns to be blocked (unmappable URLs, unreliable URLs such as search pages...);
-  - For example `youtube.com/playlist` URLs are unwanted and blocked with a message.
+  - For example `whosampled.com/sample` URLs have no equivalent in MusicBrainz and blocked with a message.

 * Rationale and real examples for all the above.